subugoe/typo3-pazpar2/README.markdown

 	* pz2-clientJSPath [EXT:pazpar2/Resources/Public/pz2-client.js]: JavaScript handling the user interaction and display of results; a lot of the customisation is in here
 	* flotJSPath [EXT:pazpar2/Resources/Public/flot/jquery.flot.js]: flot graphing library
 	* flotSelectionJSPath [EXT:pazpar2/Resources/Public/flot/jquery.flot.selection.js]: selection component of flot graphing library
+* pazpar2-neuerwerbungen
+	* useAtomFeed [1]: if 1, a link to an Atom feed is displayed along with the Neuwerbungen form and inserted into the page’s <head>
+	* numberOfMonths [13]: the number of months to display in the popup menu for date selection
 	* pz2-neuerwerbungenCSSPath [EXT:pazpar2/Resources/Public/pz2-neuerwerbungen.css]: Additional CSS file included if the pazpar2-neuerwerbungen plug-in is used
 	* pz2-neuerwerbungenJSPath [EXT:pazpar2/Resources/Public/pz2-neuerwerbungen.js]: Additional JavaScript included if the pazpar2-neuerwerbungen plug-in is used